Types of commercial cross border disputes and options for resolving them

 Common queries

-Is there a time limit in commercial cross-border disputes?
+Is there a time limit for commercial cross-border disputes?

 Depending on the type of commercial dispute you bring, there could be a time limit.
 For instance, contractual claims must be brought within six years of the alleged breach.
 Each case is different, so you should discuss your case with an experienced international lawyer.